uniment/Objects.jl/README.md

 ### Dynamic and static object types

-For `Mutable` objects, can't change property types or add new ones after object construction:
+For `Mutable` objects, you can't change property types or add new ones after object construction:

 ```julia
 mut.x = 2.5                     # error